splunk/public-o11y-docs/_includes/admin/roles_apm.rst

     - No
     - No

-  * - The following functionality in the APM API.
-       - The APM Reporting resource
-       - The APM Visibility Filters resource, see :ref:`sensitive-data-controls` for more information.
+  * - The GET method on the APM Visibility Filters resource in the APM API, see :ref:`sensitive-data-controls` for more information.
     - Yes
-    - No
+    - Yes
-    - No
+    - Yes
     - No